rainbow-arena/rainbow-arena/README.md

 ## Technical information
 ### Overview
-The underlying core to Rainbow Arena is an Entity-Component System, or ECS (or CES, if you like).
+The underlying core to Rainbow Arena is an Entity-Component System, or ECS.
 It is supported by an event system, using the Observer pattern.

 The game has always made good use of HUMP by vrld (https://github.com/vrld/hump); for example `hump.vector` is used pervasively